Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsubsection{Comparisons with architecture combinations.}

-We further conduct a comprehensive experimental analysis of various combinations of CNN, Transformer and MLP in both shallow and deep layers of the encoder.
-As depicted in Figure~\ref{fig:discussion}(b), the combination of CNN in shallow layers and MLP in deep layers achieves the best performance with an 85.62\% Dice score.
-This finding supports our argument that CNN excels in capturing local features, while MLP is more effective in modeling long-range dependencies.
-Interestingly, the inverse configuration, which employs MLP in shallow layers and CNN in deep layers, results in a significant decline in performance.
-This suggests that local information can be effectively extracted in shallow layers, while global information is better captured in deeper layers.
-We also observe that the performance of Transformer architectures is underwhelming, which may be due to their high model complexity leading to overfitting on small datasets.
+We further explored different combinations of CNN, Transformer, and MLP across both shallow and deep layers of the encoder.
+The best performance was achieved by using CNN in shallow layers and MLP in deep layers, resulting in an impressive Dice score of 85.62\%.
+This supports our argument that CNN excels in capturing local features, while MLP is more effective in modeling long-range dependencies.
+Interestingly, the inverse configuration led to a substantial performance decline, indicating the importance of layer-specific functionality.
+We also observe that Transformer architectures exhibit underwhelming performance, possibly due to their high model complexity and the risk of overfitting on small datasets.